 I’ve found a great way to help client through a difficult or challenging time is to reframe the experience as an adventure.
 Adventures, unlike challenges, can be fun, even though they may involve fear, ups and downs and lots of learning as well as some great wins.

 The first time I did this was with a client who wanted to change how she behaved around her family and to be more assertive.
 Once she saw it as an adventure in her growth, as well as a challenge, her whole attitude changed and it became much easier for her to assert herself.

 So if you are coaching any clients around the challenges of the Corona Virus, or some other challenge, and even for yourself, try and see it as an adventure rather than a difficulty to be overcome.

-Sometimes when life coaching client comes to saying they want to change their whole career things may not be what they seem.
+Sometimes when life coaching client says they are fed up and want to change their whole career, things may not be what they seem.

 With coaching it can turn out that they actually love their skill set and what they are good at but it’s something about working environment that is not aligned with their needs and values that is causing them grief.

 A way to check this out and help them get clear on what it is they actually need to change is this simple process: